ExlRstn/easy-branch-creator/CONTRIBUTING.md

 1. Run `npm start`
 1. Open https://localhost:3000
    - Accept the insecure connection.
-1. Go to  your Azure DevOps Organisation and use easy-branch-creator.
+1. Go to  your Azure DevOps Organisation and use easy-branch-creator-new.
-1. Any modifications to easy-branch-creator will be hot-reloaded.
+1. Any modifications to easy-branch-creator-new will be hot-reloaded.